15 — Security and Data Protection

 | Bot Management | Super Bot Fight Mode (Enabled) | Challenges or blocks automated scrapers, form-fill bots, and vulnerability scanners. |

-| Rate Limiting | 5 req/5min per IP on /api/forms/*; 20 req/min per IP on /api/search | Prevents denial-of-service and brute-force attacks on custom endpoints. |
+| Rate Limiting | Cloudflare WAF Rate Limiting Rules (see section 2.2) | Prevents denial-of-service and brute-force attacks on custom endpoints.
+Enforced at the edge, NOT in application code. |

 | DDoS Protection | Unmetered L3/L4/L7 mitigation | Keeps the site online during volumetric attacks. |